128technology/docs/docs/intro_downloading_iso.md

 ## Downloading the ISOs

-128 Technology ISOs are available from our public yum servers located at: `https://yum.128technology.com/isos` to users with an active client certificate.
+128 Technology ISOs are available from our public yum servers located at: `https://yum.128technology.com/isos` to users with an active account.

-Your client certificate is provided to you via email, installed on your 128 Technology routers, and allows you to download software updates from our yum servers.
+Your client certificate is provided to you via email, installed on your 128 Technology routers and conductors, and allows you to download software updates from our yum servers.

 ### Downloading from the Command Line

-The ISO installation media is hosted at the same location as the 128T software packages, in the isos directory.
+The ISO installation media is hosted at the same location as the 128T software packages, in the `isos` directory.
 To acquire the ISO, use the `curl` command.
 Specify the certificate obtained from 128 Technology with a valid software license.

 ```bash
 curl -O --cert /etc/pki/128technology/release.pem https://yum.128technology.com/isos/128T-<VERSION>.el7.x86_64.iso